CPOMS Safeguarding Software: What Teachers Should KnowTeacher supporting students with cpoms safeguarding software strategies

 What is CPOMS Safeguarding Software?

-CPOMS (Child Protection Online Management System) is a digital platform that helps schools record, monitor, and manage safeguarding incidents involving pupils.
-The system replaces paper-based recording with a secure online database that tracks patterns of concern, enables early intervention, and ensures vital safeguarding information follows pupils if they change schools.
+CPOMS (Child Protection Online Management System) is a digital platform that helps schools record, monitor, and manage safeguarding incidents involving learners.
+The system replaces paper-based recording with a secure online database that tracks patterns of concern, enables early intervention, and ensures vital safeguarding information follows learners if they change schools.
 Schools use it to document everything from minor concerns to serious child protection issues in one centralized, searchable system.

 Infographic comparing paper-based safeguarding to CPOMS digital safeguarding.
 Highlights differences in data entry, storage, intervention, pattern detection, and record transfer between schools.